the-themis-benchmarks/home/README.md

 4. Run the virtual machine.
 The username is `themis` and the password is `themis-benchmark`.
 5. If you could not run the VM with "Nested VT-x/AMD-V" option enabled in VirtualBox, you should check whether the Hyper-V option is enabled.
 You can disable the Hyper-V option (see [this link](https://forums.virtualbox.org/viewtopic.php?f=1&t=62339) for more information about this).

-## Getting Started (for Initial Review)
+## Getting Started

-Take the quick test to get familar with Themis and validate whether it is ready for evaluation.
+Take the quick test to get familar with Themis and validate whether it is ready.

 **Step 1. open a terminal and switch to Themis's scripts directory**